anfoss/PCprophet/PCprophet_instructions.md

 * __Why in ComplexReport.txt the complexID has several complexes concatenated by # ?__ We are using the parsimony principle, thereby complexes for which there are not enough evidence (i.e with the same subunits identified across the experiment) are reported in the same complex group

 * __I want to search with several different FDR and collapse method but it took long time to generate the features__ The modular organization of PCprophet makes it easy to skip certain modules.
-If for example re run with FDR of 50%.
+For example re-run with FDR of 50%.
 - Open main.py in a text editor and go to the main () function.

 Here comment the preprocessing call out: